-Is your teenager looking for a job?
+Is your teen looking for a job or do they plan on starting a business?
 Summer employment opportunities for teenagers has steadily declined since the Great Recession in 2010 (housing market crash).
 Roughly 70% of teenagers are not working or looking for a job.
 Only about 30% of teenagers actually held a job during the summers of 2010 – 2011 due to a variety of reasons including:

 - Unskilled labor and entry-level jobs have steadily decreased over the last several years.

 - Adult workers were having to take unskilled jobs after the Great Recession as job opportunities were limited especially for new college graduates.